 The control panel provides three fire detection zones that can be assigned for automatic detection of an extinguishing event.
 Fire detection zones that are not linked to the extinguishing area are assigned standard fire detection functionality.
-The configuration options available are shown below.
+The configuration options available are shown in the table below.

+Table 16: Extinguishing zone options

-Option 1 - Z1.
-An alarm in Z1 initiates the extinguishing event.
+Option Zones Description 1 Z1 An alarm in Z1 initiates the extinguishing event.
 The control panel provides standard fire detection for Z2 and Z3, both as mixed zones.

-Option 2 - Z1 and Z2.
-This is the default configuration).
-Both Z1 and Z2 must be in alarm to initiate an extinguishing event.
+2 Z1 and Z2 (default) Both Z1 and Z2 must be in alarm to initiate an extinguishing event.
 Z3 provides standard fire detection as a mixed zone.

-Option 3 - Z1, Z2, and Z3.
-All three zones cover the extinguishing area.
+3 Z1, Z2, and Z3 All three zones cover the extinguishing area.
 An alarm in any two of the zones initiates an extinguishing event.
 None of the zones provides standard fire detection functionality.
+4 None Only for fire.
+Extinguishing area is activated by an external event for the network.
+Z1, Z2 and Z3 provide standard fire detection as a mixed zone.

-For more information, see "Connecting zones with initiating devices" on page 7.
+Note: For connection information, see "Connecting zones with initiating devices" on page 7.